turingschool/career-development-curriculum-site/module_one/mod1_week3.md

 * What's missing that could make this story stronger?

 ## Due Dates & Reminders

-By the end of Mod 1, you should have completed a LinkedIn summary statement using your professional story.
+* By the end of Mod 1, you should have completed a LinkedIn summary statement using your professional story.
+* Reminder to complete your networking action step.
+Take time now to set aside time to get it completed, and if you have any questions about this, please reach out to Allison on Slack @allison_reu_singer.
+* Reminder that you can reach out to Allison through [this request form](https://forms.gle/1NgEeYNX7p6jYA6G9) if you'd like to get additional reports on your Pairin strengths or to schedule a coaching session in Module 1 or 2.
+    * What is professional coaching?
+Sometimes referred to as "career therapy," coaching provides you with the opportunity for thought partnership on goals that you have for your career.
+What topics could be covered?
+Whatever you want!
+Some popular topics are:

+      * Stress management
+      * Organization and time management
+      * Career transition guidance
+      * Using your Pairin data for growth

+    * All coaching sessions are completely confidential.

+* Check out upcoming PD office hours and bring your questions!